 Additionally, like people, dogs can be allergic to peanut butter.
 Peanut allergies in dogs are much less common than in people, but can still exist and are something pet owners should be aware of.

-Symptoms of dog allergies include:
+Signs of dog allergies include:

-Finally, it's likely no secret that most peanut butter is not considered a low-calorie food.
+It's likely no secret that most peanut butter is not considered a low-calorie food.
 If your dog is suffering from weight issues, your veterinarian will likely advise you to skip out on the peanut butter treats, even if you are purchasing the best of the best.

 Now, with all that being said, peanut butter is not all bad.
 In fact, peanut butter has some incredible benefits for people and dogs alike.
 The important thing is to know the product you are purchasing and ensure that you are feeding Fido appropriate amounts of the tasty treat.
 In moderation, peanut butter can prove to be a great addition to your dog's diet.

 Peanut butter is known for being a great source of protein.
-Protein is an essential part of your dog's diet and has several roles in the body including building and repairing muscles and tissues.
+Protein is an essential part of your dog's diet and plays several roles in the body including building and repairing muscles and tissues.
 Additionally, protein (along with carbohydrates) are needed for energy production and continual immune system support.
 Without the necessary amounts of protein, your dog's body won't be able to function properly.

-Finally, peanut butter contains vitamins B and E along with niacin.
+Finally, peanut butter contains vitamins B and E, along with niacin.
 Niacin is one of the B vitamins that is essential for both humans and dogs alike.
 It occurs naturally in a great number of foods, yet many dogs still lack the important vitamin.
 Peanut butter is a great way to treat your furry friend all while providing them with several health benefits.

-At this point, you're probably wondering what peanut butter you should choose.
+At this point, you're probably wondering which peanut butter you should choose.
 As we stated, first and foremost, ensure that the peanut butter you purchase does not contain xylitol.
 You should recognize all of the ingredients listed on the label and if you don't, look it up!
 It is always better to be safe than sorry when it comes to your fur baby.

 Next, look for peanut butter that is unsalted.
 Sodium can be a big issue for dogs and many peanut butter brands contain high amounts of salt.
-Luckily, you'll easily be able to find unsalted peanut butter, you just may have to dig a little deeper.
+Luckily, you'll easily be able to find unsalted peanut butter, you may just have to dig a little deeper.